ARCHER2-HPC/archer2-docs/docs/user-guide/machine-learning.md

 bandwidth between the host and the GPU devices.
 Note, PyTorch is not using Cray MPICH for inter-task communications, which is instead being handled by the
 ROCm Collective Communications Library (RCCL), hence the `--wireup_method nccl-slurm` option (`nccl-slurm` works as an alias for `rccl-slurm in this context).

-The above job should achieve convergence - an Intersection over Union (IoU) of 0.82 - after 35 epochs or so.
+The above job should achieve convergence &mdash; an Intersection over Union (IoU) of 0.82 &mdash; after 35 epochs or so.
 Runtime should be around 20-30 minutes.

 We can also modify the DeepCam `train.py` script so that the accuracy and loss are logged using [TensorBoard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html).